venikman/FPF/FPF-Spec.md

 Provide a **single, normative shipping surface**—the **SoTA‑Pack(Core)**—that turns the outputs of G.1–G.8 into a **release‑quality, selector‑ready, edition‑aware portfolio** without mandating any file formats.
 The pack **exposes what was decided, why, and under which policies/editions**, so that **G.5 may return sets (Pareto or Archive)** and audits can cite **stable EvidenceGraph paths**.
 Illumination/coverage (**QD**) and OEE signals are exported as **gauges**, not forced into dominance unless a declared policy says so.
 (All order/illumination defaults are **inherited** from **G.5/G.6/G.8**.)

-**Why this matters.** Earlier G‑patterns emphasised legality and assurance; **G.10** completes the generative loop by defining **how SoTA outputs are *shipped***—with parity pins, PathSlice anchoring, ATS harness hooks, and telemetry stubs—so the next author or selector can **use** them immediately, not just verify them.
+**Why this matters.** Earlier G‑patterns emphasised legality and assurance; **G.10** completes the generative loop by defining how SoTA outputs are *shipped* — with parity pins, PathSlice anchoring, ATS harness hooks, and telemetry stubs—so the next author or selector can **use** them immediately, not just verify them.

 **Editorial – Close the generative loop.** For each CG‑Frame, drive **G.1 Generator → G.2 SoTA Harvester → G.3–G.4 authoring → G.5 Selector (set‑returning)**, then publish a **SoTA‑Pack(Core)** (this pattern) with parity pins & PathIds, and register **G.11** refresh on illumination increases (QD/OEE). *(No additional file formats; Core remains notation‑independent.)*